![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]>

 The Ontario College of Family Physicians is the voice of family medicine representing more than 12,000 family physicians providing patient care across communities throughout Ontario.

-The Lung Association assists, educates and empowers individuals living with or caring for others with lung disease through many lung health programs and services that are available to people and healthcare providers across the province.
+The Lung Health Foundation assists, educates and empowers individuals living with or caring for others with lung disease through many lung health programs and services that are available to people and healthcare providers across the province.

 The Rourke Baby Record (RBR) is an evidence-based health supervision guide for primary healthcare practitioners of children in the first five years of life.

 Hello!
 Welcome to our new web site.
 This site is not fully supported in Internet Explorer 7 (and earlier) versions.